Arthur John Wright Pitt DSO, RN

 0450B/27 - In position 37°32'N, 24°14'E sighted a small transport.
 Started attack and closed at speed on the motors.

 0512B/27 - Three torpedoes out of a salvo of four were fired.
 Before firing the fourth torpedo Lt.
-Pitt realised that the ship was much closer then he thought.
+Pitt realised that the ship was much closer than he thought.
 Now the fourth torpedo was fired but this one also missed as had the first three.

 0515B/27 - Fired the stern torpedo but this one also missed, passing close to the targets port side.